 It’s widely believed that many of our Halloween traditions can be traced back to the ancient Celtic "feast of the dead" festival, Samhain, which was co-opted into a Christian celebration back when the Christians were washing the pagan out of people.
 By the Middle Ages it was believed that All Hallows Eve — the night before All Saint’s Day on the Christian calendar — was when the division between the material world and the afterlife was most permeable.
 The holiday has since become a celebration of all things dead and spooky.

 Bonfires once meant to frighten witches are now burned to celebrate them.
-(Photo: Michael Panse/flickr)
+(Photo: Michael Panse [CC BY-ND 2.0]/Flickr)

 While Halloween leads us to winter, Germany’s Walpurgisnacht in April leads revelers to spring as they celebrate the witches and warlocks that, according to legend, gathered on this day to hop upon their broomsticks and flying goats to soar to the highest peak of the Harz mountains.
 What a sight!
 In the old days, petrified peasants would, understandably, hang crosses and herbs on their doors; bells and whips were employed in deterring stray witches, as were bonfires and wild dancing.
 These days the witches are honored, not shooed away, but the bonfires and wild dancing remain as hordes of celebrants take to the mountains in a witch-loving festive frenzy.
 Similar celebrations are held in Sweden, Finland and the Czech Republic.

 There may be a lack of kitschy costumes and mini Snickers bars, and it occurs earlier than our Halloween … but the Hungry Ghost Festival deserves a place on this list, if not for the name alone.
-Celebrated by Taoists and Buddhists in China (and elsewhere), there is a whole month, Ghost Month, when ghosts return from “Hell” to visit the living — there is much feeding and tending to the ghosts, there is even opera performed for them.
-And the whole ghostly shebang culminates with the Hungry Ghost Festival in which paper money and other goodies are burned to keep loved ones comfortable in the netherworld; paper lanterns are also burned and set adrift on water to help lead the spirits back to where they came from.
+Celebrated by Taoists and Buddhists in China (and elsewhere), there is a whole month, Ghost Month, when ghosts return from “Hell” to visit the living.
+There is much feeding and tending to the ghosts, and there is even opera performed for them.
+The whole ghostly shebang culminates with the Hungry Ghost Festival in which paper money and other goodies are burned to keep loved ones comfortable in the netherworld; paper lanterns are also burned and set adrift on water to help lead the spirits back to whence they came.

 Halloween faded from English custom when Martin Luther’s Protestant Reformation began; a religion without saints had no need for All Saints’ Day.
 Instead, Nov.
 5 eventually became the day to celebrate.
 Guy Fawkes Day, also known as Bonfire Night, is a commemoration of a foiled plot by disgruntled Catholics — and namely one Guy Fawkes — to blow up Parliament along with the Protestant King James I. Fireworks, parades, bonfires and effigies of Fawkes have all been part of the festivities.
 Yet to the dismay of many Brits, American-style Halloween is making its way across the pond and may even threaten to overshadow Nov.
 5 altogether.
 According to one poll, 45 percent of those surveyed thought Halloween "an unwelcome American cultural import."